The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s

 - De-power: Went a long time without his powers after saving Japan from an earthquake machine, and again after Mystique slashed his throat in the early '00s.

 - Depending on the Artist: Even in comparison to other X-Men of his generation.
-He went from ugly in the Sixties to handsome in the '70s, his hair inexplicably changed colour in the '80s (he was blond for nearly a decade before becoming a stereotypical redhead) and he started looking younger and burlier in Generation X in the '90s.
+He went from ugly in the Sixties to handsome in the '70s, his hair inexplicably changed color in the '80s (he was blond for nearly a decade before becoming a stereotypical redhead) and he started looking younger and burlier in Generation X in the '90s.

 - Disappeared Dad: For his daughter, Theresa Cassidy, though in all fairness to Sean, he didn't know she was alive, or that his wife had even been pregnant in the first place, and his cousin made sure he remained unaware.

 - Distinguished Gentleman's Pipe: Sean smokes a pipe when he's relaxing.
 He gives it up by the time he becomes a teacher after one too many coughing fits interfere with the use of his powers.

 - Dropped a Bridge on Him: Or rather, a 747.
 He came back but took a surprisingly long time for an X-Man.